FAQ - Waste Management

 Packaging for hazardous waste

-See the Danish Environmental Protection Agency's sorting guidelines here.
+Read the Environmental Agency's sorting instructions (Danish)

 The packaging must be designed so that it falls under this category.
 It does not matter what you expect the end user to do with the packaging.